zmalone/chef-web-docs/source/build-a-delivery-pipeline/rhel/write-the-build-cookbook/2/_index.md

 ### Create a default node attributes file

-To enable the `delivery-truck` cookbook to upload your cookbook to Chef server, you need set a node attribute.
+To enable the `delivery-truck` cookbook to upload your cookbook to Chef server, you need to set a node attribute.
 First, create a default node attributes file.

 Run this command to generate the file.